How to Get A Georgia Medical Marijuana Card?

 Georgia’s first attempt at something resembling a medical marijuana program was a law known as HB1 or the Haleigh’s Hope Act.
 It was signed in 2015 by Governor Nathan Deal and allowed patients to access cannabis oil with up to 5% THC.
 Unfortunately, there were only eight qualifying conditions, meaning few qualified for the program.
 There were also no provisions for cultivating, manufacturing and distributing low-THC oil.

 In 2017, six further qualifying conditions were added under Senate Bill 16.
 Then, in 2018, PTSD and intractable pain were added under a law known as HB65.
 Finally, in 2019, provisions were made for cultivating and distributing low-THC oil in Georgia.
 This law was known as HB324 or the Hope Act.
-The Georgia Access to Medical Cannabis Commission started accepting license applications in 2020, and patients should have access to low-THC oil by 2023.
+The Georgia Access to Medical Cannabis Commission started accepting license applications in 2020.
+The first dispensary opened in April 2023, with others set to follow in the near future.

 Georgia Medical Marijuana Laws and Rules